will-palmer-6/mytest/README.md

 # mytest
-My test repository for class
+My test repository for class on tuesday

+'R has a function called mean()'